 Your Way, Together

 A Guide to Indigenous Co-operative Development

 Continued from page 14.

 The guidebook attempts to answer questions to many different situations.
 That alone is a challenging task since First Nations tend to have their own set of rules, bylaws and policies.
 For Pewapisconias, who was hired three years ago, preparing information that will be in the guidebook has been one of her main tasks.
 "I've always kept the information that I gathered and the inquiries I had," said Pewapisconias, a member of Little Pine First Nation in Saskatchewan.
 "This (guidebook) is a combination of three years' worth of work."
 Pewapisconias said she has some mixed emotions about the fact one of her major projects has been completed and is about to be released to the public.
 "I'm excited and nervous at the same time," she said.
 "And I'm relieved too.
 The more people that are aware of this information, hopefully they'll be inspired to create their co-op."
 The Your Way, Together guidebook will be available in a digital format and in a print form.
 Pewapisconias anticipates early on in the campaign that the majority of guidebooks will be downloaded digitally.
 She added she is not sure how many printed copies will eventually become available.
 "We will have physical copies," she said.
 "But due to the pandemic, it will be an ongoing thing.
 Hopefully when things get back to normal we'll be able to mail them out to communities."
 Pewapisconias is hoping the guidebook will be well received.

 "I hope it will be useful as a resource guide," she said.
 Though she prepared the majority of the information that will be in the guidebook, Pewapisconias said she can't take credit for its title, one she loves but a moniker she did not think up herself.
 "Your Way, Together came from the idea of being inclusive," she said.
 "We help and assist people to create their co-operative.
 We are not dictating how the new entity should be run."

-brighter futures

-Bursaries, Scholarships, and Awards
+CIBC NIEEF Scholarships

 This award will be distributed annually to a first-year Indigenous student who is studying in a four-year degree program studying in the fields of: Business Administration/Economics, Business Finance, Business Management, Natural Resources or Community Economic Development.

+CIBC NIEEF Scholarships

 This award will be distributed annually to Indigenous students who are studying in a two-year diploma program studying in the fields of: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED.

+CIBC NIEEF Scholarships

 This award will be distributed annually to an Indigenous student who is studying in any year of a two-year diploma or four-year degree program studying in the fields of: Business Administration/Economics, Business

+Indspire

+Indigenous education, Canada fidure

+Deveri du Canada.

 Finance, Business Management, Natural Resources or CED.
 This student will receive the CANDO funds and the matched funds and the successful candidate will only be eligible for this specific award once.
-Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or Community Economic Development Level of Study: Entering first year of a four-year degree program

-Two Awards: \$10,000 per year for up to 4 years per student
+Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or Community Economic Development Level of Study: Entering first year of a four-year degree program Two Awards: \$10,000 per year for up to 4 years per student Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED Level of Study: Two-year or four-year program.

-Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED Level of Study: Two-year or four-year program.
+Four Awards: \$5,000 per year for up to 2 years per student Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED Level of Study: Any year of a two-year or four-year program.